 We have two entry points for the programme.
-At the present, our start dates are usually September and March.
-The programme is 36 weeks long.
+Currently, our start dates are usually September and February.
+The course is 36 weeks long.

 We require proof of English language proficiency from all students, including those from the UK.
-If your degree was studied in the medium of instruction of English then you may be exempt from providing the proof of English requirement (degrees from any UK University are exempt).
-Please check to see if your degree certificate has this stated on it or the transcript.
-If not, then please ask your University to provide a note on headed paper, which clearly states the degree and medium of instruction.
-However, if you cannot provide this, then you may have to undertake the Academic IELTS test to prove that you are ready to study at postgraduate level in the medium of instruction of English.
-A minimum IELTS band score of 6.5, with 6.5 in writing, and no less than 6 in Reading and Speaking and Listening.
+If your degree was studied in the medium of instruction of English, you may be exempt from providing the proof of English requirement (degrees from any UK university are exempt).
+Please check if your degree certificate has this stated on it, or the transcript.
+If not, ask your University to provide a note on headed paper, which clearly states the degree and medium of instruction.

 Other types of evidence that we accept are GCSE/iGCSE in English Language (as a first language) of Grade C or above and Malaysian STPM Grade C or above if completed within the last five years.
 If you have any questions regarding proof of English, please email Pgceeducation.email@example.com for advice.

-£1000 will be due at least two weeks prior to the programme start date.
+£1,000 will be due at least two weeks prior to the course start date.
 The full tuition fee will be split into three instalments (with your deposit being allocated to your first instalment) that will be due throughout the programme.
 Further financial information can be found within the tuition fees policy for independent learners.

 The sponsored amount will be invoiced in one instalment.
-We will require the following to be emailed to Pgceeducation.firstname.lastname@example.org two weeks prior to the start of your programme (if this is not received by this deadline then this will result in the student being invoiced for full fees):
+We'll require the following to be emailed to Pgceeducation.firstname.lastname@example.org two weeks prior to the start of your course (if this isn't received by this deadline, it will result in you being invoiced for full fees):

-Contact details of the school - Must include address, email and telephone number
+Contact details of the school, which must include address, email and telephone number

-Point of Contact at this School/Company who will deal with any future enquires relating to this invoice
+Point of contact at the school/company who will deal with any future enquires relating to this invoice

-We will consider your application as soon as possible, but it will be subject to certain checks first.
+We'll consider your application as soon as possible, but it will be subject to certain checks first.
 In some cases, we may also need you to confirm school placements or provide some outstanding documentation.
-You will be given access to an application portal (myApplication) where additional documents can be uploaded and where you can check the status of your application.
+You'll be given access to an application portal (myApplication) where additional documents can be uploaded and you can check the status of your application.

-Once your application has been reviewed, you will be given a ‘conditional’ offer pending either paying of the £1000 deposit and/or English.
-Once you have met all conditions of your offer, you will then be sent an ‘unconditional’ offer.
-You will be advised to enrol at least two weeks prior to the programme start date (at which point your deposit will become non-refundable) and once enrolled, you will then be contacted by the FES registry and academic teams via your student email account (access to this will be given when enrolling) regarding induction before the start of the programme.
+Once your application has been reviewed, you'll be given a conditional offer pending either paying of the £1,000 deposit and/or proof of English Language Proficiency.
+Once you've met all the conditions of your offer, you'll then be sent an ‘unconditional’ offer.
+You'll be advised to enrol at least two weeks prior to the course start date (at which point your deposit will become non-refundable) and once enrolled, you will be contacted by the FES registry and academic teams via your student email account (access to this will be given when enrolling) regarding induction before the start of the programme.